When Do You Need Joint Tenancy?

 A: As to Oklahoma gift tax, Oklahoma repealed its gift tax effective Jan.
 1, 1982.
 Therefore, no Oklahoma gift tax would be due when a joint tenancy is created.
 Under federal gift tax law, spouses have an unlimited marital deduction for lifetime gifts between spouses, so there would be no gift tax upon the creation of a joint tenancy with one’s spouse.
 Nor would there be any federal estate tax on the joint property at the death of the first spouse.
 The deceased spouse’s half passes under the estate tax unlimited marital deduction.
 Oklahoma’s estate tax has been repealed, effective Jan.
 1, 2010.

-Q: If a person buys property and takes title in joint tenancy, is the property taxed in his or her estate at the time of death?
+Q: If a person buys property and takes title in joint tenancy, is the property taxed in their estate at the time of death?

 A: If the joint owners are husband and wife, there is no federal or Oklahoma estate tax due with respect to the joint property at the first spouse’s death.
 The unlimited marital deduction applies.
 At the death of the second spouse, the property will likely be subject to federal estate tax, unless it is bequeathed to a new spouse or to a charity, or unless the second spouse’s estate is too small to require payment of federal estate tax.

-In addition, under certain circumstances, the Federal Generation-Skipping Transfer tax may apply to impose an additional tax liability on a deceased joint owner’s estate if the surviving joint tenant is in his or her grandchildren’s generation or in a lower generation, such as great-grandchildren.
+In addition, under certain circumstances, the federal generation-skipping transfer tax may apply to impose an additional tax liability on a deceased joint owner’s estate if the surviving joint tenant is in their grandchildren’s generation or in a lower generation, such as great-grandchildren.

 Q: May taxes be saved through joint tenancy?

 Q: Are there other potential problems in joint tenancy?

 A: Yes.
 Anytime co-owners disagree concerning the multitude of decisions that must be made concerning property, many difficulties and even expensive litigation may result.
-The mental incompetency of one joint tenant could require a guardianship for his or her share to make decisions affecting the property.
-Joint tenancies can be severed by a conveyance by one of the joint tenants to a third party, bankruptcy proceedings, actions of creditors or other means.
+The mental incompetency of one joint tenant could require guardianship for their share to make decisions affecting the property.
+Joint tenancies can be severed by a conveyance of one of the joint tenants to a third party, bankruptcy proceedings, actions of creditors or other means.